jdpolakoff/sampleteach/readme2.md

 ### 1. Review of Objects in JS (3 minutes)

 The important thing to remember about objects is that they encapsulate related data and behavior into an organized structure.

-We saw this when we discussed **object literal notation**.
-Recall that we can define an object like this:
+Recall that we can define an object like this, using **object literal notation**:

 ```js
 let car = {